>TOPICS

 The inner demons can affect us so much, that we are no longer able to concentrate.
 They can be so insistent in their attempt to tell us something we do not want to hear, that they dominate us completely.
 The tensions caused by the pent-up emotions manifest themselves in the body as psycho-somatic ailments.

 Indeed, the more we fight these feelings, which are now heightened into the demonic, the bigger and more powerful their shadows become.
 The more we repress and deny them, the more intensely they influence our thinking and acting from the hidden.
-Until we split them off to such an extent that we have the feeling to encounter them on the ‚outside‘.
-There, they appear personified‘ in the other person.
+Finally, we separate them to the point where we feel we are meeting them on the outside.
+There, they appear personified in the other person.
 To recognize the inner demons is therefore essential to avoid the demonization of others.

 Shortly before enlightenment

 In legends about yogis, enlightened beings, or mystics, the motif of visitation by a demon is quite common.
-These become particularly insistent when yogis retreat into the solitude of the desert or the forest, the mountains, or a cave.
+These become particularly insistent when the yogi retreats to the solitude of the desert, forest, mountain, or cave.
 On the verge of enlightenment, even Gautama Buddha was visited by his demoness Mara.

 Left to their own, without any possibility of distraction, seekers are confronted with their inner demons immediately before they reach their spiritual goal.

 In Patañjali’s Yoga Sutras, these inner demons are called Klesha.
-They are the last and often the strongest obstacles on the path to self-knowledge and enlightenment.
-Although liberation from these demons alone does not lead to enlightenment, it is the emotional and mental prerequisite for Moksha.
+On the path to self-knowledge and enlightenment, they are the last and often the most powerful obstacles.
+Although liberation from these demons alone does not lead to enlightenment, it is an emotional and mental prerequisite for Moksha.

 Confrontation